fbpx Skip to main content

 Jean Michel Elie Dissake Found Object Assemblage

-Babenga – Sacred Forest of Cameroon
+BABENGA – The Sacred Forest

-Opening May 16, 2024
+May 16, 2024 - January 11 2025

 Cameroonian artist Jean Michel Dissake’s sculptural works use found and recycled materials to represent a balance between nature and technology by weaving natural objects such as wood, vines, termite dust, water hyacinths, and palm fronds together with computer boards, aluminum wire, license plates, and car parts.
 Informed by his cultural heritage as well as wisdom gained from living for nine years in the forest on the Mungo River, Dissake’s work invokes a dialogue on ecological and spiritual matters and speaks to timely issues of unity, peace, love, and oneness with nature.